shriyabidani/Rating-Sci-Fi-Games/README.md

 ![midnight scenes](https://github.com/shriyabidani/rating-sci-fi-and-horror-games/assets/145644455/b32bd306-92e1-4763-a782-b1e95cdcc39e)

 ## About
 *Midnight Scenes: From the Woods* is the sequel to *Midnight Scenes: The Nanny*.
 It takes place in a mental health institution for young men, where mysterious and terrifying things begin happening following the arrival of a new boy, *Oliver*, who went missing with his sister 10 years ago.
 The story follows *Elijah*, another boy at the center, as he attempts to get close to Oliver and learn about his past, and the cause of the present killings.
-Although this is technically a horror game, it is very warm, wholesome, and cute (ignoring the fact that people lose eyes) and generally is a feel-good game.
+Although this is technically a horror game, it is very warm, wholesome, and cute (ignoring the fact that people lose eyes and geese are killed) and generally is a feel-good game.

 ### Rating
 🦢🦢🦢🦢🦢 (iykyk)